 Sports Venues, Festivals & Concerts

-Most venues in Dallas County follow standard beer and wine rules:
+Most venues in Dallas County, and in surrounding areas such as Arlington, where AT&T Stadium and Globe Life Park are located, follow standard beer and wine rules:

 Liquor service depends on the venue’s permit type.